 - create training, job and sporting opportunities for the young people in their care, meaning our club will help change the lives of some of the country’s most vulnerable kids;

-- SMFC board and management will be responsible for communicating club news and announcements, and the reasons for club decisions to the fanbase;
+- SMFC's board and management will be responsible for communicating club news and announcements, and the reasons for club decisions, to the fanbase;

-- this will not be for SMISA to do.
-While SMISA always tries to answer member questions as best we can, we won’t be able to give out information on club operations which the club itself hasn’t made public;
+- SMISA will not be responsible for club communications.
+While we always try to answer member questions as best we can, we won’t be able to give out information on club operations which the club itself hasn’t made public;